 As in the first half, Milan enjoyed plenty of possession but failed to make the most of it, with Nigel de Jong the next to go close with a header which was deflected off target by Montolivo.

-Denis' strike proved to be the winner as Atalanta's survival chances were given a shot in the arm, while Milan has work to do if it is to regain a spot in the top five.
+Denis' strike proved to be the winner as Atalanta's survival chances were given a shot in the arm, while Milan have work to do if they are to regain a spot in the top five.